AgentMC/Sao19/Translate/Ru/Part9.md

 "Ugh......... but that means that a hurt minion flew more than three kilolu in just two minutes..."

 "Th-three kilolu......?
-Do сенпай’s senses reach so far...?"
+Do сенпая senses reach so far...?"

 "It depends on the target, but it's definitely about that if the opponent is the size of a minion with nothing around it.
 It’s 1.5 kilolu per minute, so ninety kilolu per hour......
 I do not think minions that can fly at such a furious speed exist."